-In April 2017, the government reformed the off-payroll working rules, colloquially referred to as IR35, so that public sector organisations who use the services of contractors operating through intermediaries such as their own personal service companies (PSC’s) became responsible for determining their status for the purposes of the legislation.
+In April 2017, the government reformed the off-payroll working rules, colloquially referred to as IR35.
+Public sector organisations who use the services of contractors operating through intermediaries such as their own personal service companies (PSC’s) became responsible for determining their status for the purposes of the legislation.
 Where the rules do apply, the fee payer is responsible for applying PAYE/NIC and meeting the cost of employers’ NIC.

-As widely anticipated, this requirement is to be extended to engagements with medium or large-sized organisations, as defined, in the private and third sectors for payments made from 6 April 2020.
+The government have confirmed that this requirement is to be extended to engagements with medium or large-sized organisations, as defined, in the private and third sectors for payments made from 6 April 2021.
 The effect of the legislation is to shift responsibility for operating the off-payroll working rules from the individual’s PSC.
-The organisation or business that the individual is supplying their services to, referred to as the ‘client’, will need to determine whether or not the new rules apply.
-Where they do, then responsibility for applying and deducting the associated PAYE and National Insurance (NI) contributions will rest with the fee payer – either the end client or a third party if for example the services are provided via a recruitment agency.
+The organisation or business that the individual is supplying their services to, referred to as the ‘end user’, will need to determine whether or not the new rules apply.
+Where they do, then responsibility for applying and deducting the associated PAYE and National Insurance (NI) contributions will rest with the fee payer – either the end user or a third party if for example the services are provided via a recruitment agency.

 Who will be impacted?